NeptuneMagicSauce/CatPi/README.md

   dispensed grams (needs reliable weight signal)

 - disable dpi scaling on linux side for emacs and CatPi

+- IR motion detector: can it do auto on/off of the screen?

 # DONE
 - two horizonal split panels